se-edu/se-book/uml/classDiagrams/associationsAsAttributes/introduction/outcomes.md

-* <span id="outcome-classDiagrams-associationsAsAttributes-one">:trophy: Can show an association as an attribute :three:</span>
+:trophy: Can show an association as an attribute :three: